-Full-color pictures are printed using only black and three colors: yellow, cyan (a light blue) and magenta (a light purple)

-- an unfamiliar word = cyan and magentasignal punctuation = () - meaning : cyan = a light blue and magenta = a light purple - The use of computers to handle text, or word processing, was foreseen in the 1950s. - an unfamiliar word = handle text signal punctuation, , = meaning: handle text = word processing e.g. Use navigation buttons, such as, the "Next" button, the "Previous" button, the "Menu" button, and the "Exit" button, to go back and forth or jump to other topics while you are using your English software. unfamiliar words = navigation buttons signal word = such as meaning = buttons on computer program that are used for turn on pages
+Full-color pictures are printed using only black and three colors: yellow, help us to understand the meaning of new words.
+See key words or signal words used for showing examples in the "Key words box". , commas , , appositive () parentheses ? ? dashes ; semicolon : colon such as like for example, ... for instance is / are e.g. Use navigation buttons, such as, the "Next" button, the "Previous" button, the "Menu" button, and the "Exit" button, to go back and forth or jump to other topics while you are using your English software. unfamiliar words = navigation buttons signal word = such as meaning = buttons on computer program that are used for turn on pages